compgeolab/.github/profile/README.md

 ## Work with us!

-> ⚠️ **Before you decide to work with us:** read the
+> Our [Lab Manual](https://github.com/compgeolab/manual) includes our mission,
-> [Lab Manual](https://github.com/compgeolab/manual) carefully to make sure you
+> our approach to (open) science, and our stance on open-access, FAIR data/software, and
-> agree with our stance on open-access, FAIR data/software, and overall work
+> overall work ethics.
+Please make sure you've read and agree with them before
-> ethics.
+> deciding if you want to work with us.

 🤝 **Collaborations:** We're always interested in new collaborations and interesting projects.
 Get in touch!